nolancacheux/AI-Chess-Assistant/readme.md

 ---

-## Features

-### Real-Time Move Analysis
-As soon as you activate the assistant, it connects to the chess.com board and uses a built-in Stockfish engine to analyze the current position.
-You’ll see the best move, evaluation score, and analysis depth update live as the game progresses.

-### Advantage Tracking
-A dynamic advantage bar that visually represents which side is ahead, based on the engine’s evaluation.

-### Color Selection & Board Orientation
-You can choose to play as White or Black, and the assistant adapts its analysis and move suggestions accordingly.
-Can be useful for players who want to practice against the engine or analyze their own games.

-### Full Board Analysis & Move Highlighting
-The assistant overlays suggested moves directly on the chess.com board, using animated highlights and opacity changes for easy visualization.

-### Auto-Play Demonstration
-For demonstration and research, the assistant can automatically play the best move for you.
-This shows how browser automation can interact with chess boards, and how auto-play bots work.

-### Analysis History & Move Quality
-Every analysis is logged in a history panel, so you can review the engine’s suggestions, scores, and depths over time.

----

 ## How Does It Work?
 (Technical Overview)
 - <b>Board State Extraction:</b> The extension reads the chess.com board and generates a FEN string for the current position.
 - <b>Stockfish Integration:</b> A web worker runs Stockfish in the background, analyzing the position at configurable depth.